SoftwareDesginTeam/BBCMMS-Library/README.md

 # BBCMMS-Library
 A web-based Library Catalog

-Our Project is going to be a java written Library Catalog
+Our Project is going to be a javascript-written Library Catalog

 Team name	BBCMMS-Library
 Project title 	A web-based Library Catalog